phunanon/Insitux/integrations/Deadline.md

 (var variable-name 123)
 ;; syntax
-;; Defines a variable for later use.
+;; Defines a variable for later use anywhere in the program.

 (let variable-name 123)
 ;; syntax